Twin encounters in J-K; six militants, Army jawan killed | Law-Order

 - India

-Six Jaish-e-Mohammad (JeM) militants, including two Pakistani nationals involved in the December 13 attack on a police bus on the outskirts of the city, were killed in twin encounters in south Kashmir that also left an Army jawan dead, officials said on Thursday.
+Two Jaish-e-Mohammad militants involved in the December 13 attack on a police bus on the outskirts of the city here, were among the six ultras, including two Pakistani nationals, killed in twin encounters in south Kashmir that also left an Army jawan dead, officials said on Thursday.

-While three militants were killed in an overnight encounter in Anantnag, three others were killed in the gunfight which took place in Kulgam district of Jammu and Kashmir on Wednesday evening, the officials said.
+While three militants were killed in an overnight encounter in Anantnag, three others were killed in the gunfight which took place in Kulgam district of Jammu and Kashmir Wednesday evening, they said.

-Two jawans and a police personnel were injured during the Anantnag operation, they said.
+Two jawans and a police official were also injured during the Anantnag operation, they said.

+The encounters took place after the forces launched cordon and search operations in Nowgam Shahabad area in Anantnag district, and Mirhama area of Kulgam -- both in south Kashmir -- after specific inputs about the presence of militants Wednesday evening.

 The GoC said during the operation, Sepoy Jasbir Singh lost his life.